CDC: Unvaccinated Oregon boy almost dies of tetanus

 “The way to treat tetanus is you have to outlast it.
 You have to support the patient because this poison links on chemically and then it has to be slowly metabolized,” Schaffner said.

-Cases of tetanus have dropped by 95 percent in the U.S. since widespread childhood vaccination and adult booster shots became routine nearly 80 years ago; deaths have dropped 99 percent..
+Cases of tetanus have dropped by 95 percent in the U.S. since widespread childhood vaccination and adult booster shots became routine nearly 80 years ago; deaths have dropped 99 percent.

-The CDC recommends a five-dose series of tetanus shots for children between the ages of 2 months and six years and a booster shot every 10 years for adults.
+The CDC recommends a five-dose series of tetanus shots for children between the ages of 2 months and 6 years and a booster shot every 10 years for adults.

 Associated Press Medical Writer Michael Stobbe in Atlanta contributed to this report.